alohamujeeb/alohamujeeb.github.io/docs/embsys-drobot/quectel/quectel-RM530N.md

 ---
 # Quectel RM530N-GL

-- Quectel is a global supplier of wireless communication modules and IoT (Internet of Things) solutions.
+- Quectel is a global supplier of wireless communication modules and IoT (Internet of Things) solutions, including RM530N-GL.

 - This section covers the RM530N-GL module, including how to set up the hardware connections, use AT commands, and configure the module for different use cases.
-The aim is to get the module running, understand how it communicates, and learn how to use it in basic embedded or networking projects.
+The aim is to get the module running, understand how it communicates, and learn how to use it.

 - The Quectel RM530N-GL is a high-performance 5G module supporting both 5G Sub-6 GHz and LTE networks.